-Each colourless liquid filled, opaque, orange, soft gelatin capsule imprinted "APO 250" in red ink, contains 250 mg valproic acid.
+Each colourless, liquid-filled, opaque, orange, soft gelatin capsule imprinted "APO 250" in red ink, contains 250 mg of valproic acid.
 Non-medicinal ingredients: ammonium hydroxide, corn oil, FD&C Yellow No. 6, gelatin, glycerin, isopropyl alcohol, methylparaben, n-butyl alcohol, pharmaceutical glaze, propylene glycol, propylparaben, simethicone, synthetic red iron oxide, and titanium dioxide.

-Each 5 mL of bright orange-red liquid with a distinctive strawberry aroma contains the equivalent of 250 mg valproic acid, as the sodium salt.
-Non-medicinal ingredients: artificial strawberry flavor, FD&C Red No. 40, glycerin, methylparaben, propylparaben, purified water, sodium hydroxide, sorbitol, and sucrose.
+Each 5 mL of bright orange-red liquid with a distinctive strawberry aroma contains the equivalent of 250 mg of valproic acid, as the sodium salt.
+Non-medicinal ingredients: artificial strawberry flavour, FD&C Red No. 40, glycerin, methylparaben, propylparaben, purified water, sodium hydroxide, sorbitol, and sucrose.

 How should I use this medication?

 The recommended dose of valproic acid is based on body weight.
 The dose of medication is usually started at a low level (15 mg per kg of body weight per day) to minimize side effects, and increased gradually until seizures are controlled with a minimum of side effects.
 The maximum recommended dose is 60 mg per kg of body weight per day.